Identifiability Matters: Revealing the Hidden Recoverable Condition in Unbiased Learning to Rank: Introduction

-\begin{example} Consider a large-scale dataset where each displayed query-document pair comes with a \underline{\textbf{distinct}} bias factor\footnote{This is feasible if we incorporate enough fine-grained bias factors discovered by previous studies, such as positions, other document clicks \citep{vardasbi2020cascade,chen2021adapting}, contextual information \citep{fang2019intervention}, representation styles \citep{liu2015influence,zheng2019constructing} or a variety of other contextual features \citep{ieong2012domain,sun2020eliminating,cacm,sarvi2023impact}.}.
-In this case, unfortunately, it becomes challenging to differentiate whether the ranking feature or the bias factor is influencing relevance, known as coupling effect \citep{chen2022lbd}.
-One might train a naive ranker that predicts a constant one, paired with an observation model that maps the unique bias factor to the true click probability.
-The product of the two models is an accurate click estimation, but the estimated relevance is erroneous. \end{example} While one of the current research trend is to incorporate more bias factors into datasets \citep{vardasbi2020cascade,chen2021adapting,chen2022lbd,chen2023multi} to accurately estimate observation probabilities, we argue that there is an urgent need to answer \emph{if or when the relevance can be recovered}, which would establish a basis for the ULTR field.
-However, this problem is rather challenging since it heavily depends on the exact data collection procedure \citep{oosterhuis2022reaching}, and to the best of our knowledge, previous research has not yet provided a feasible solution to determine whether a ULTR dataset supports recovering the relevance.
+\begin{example} Consider a large-scale dataset where each displayed query-document pair comes with a \underline{\textbf{distinct}} bias factor\footnote{Achieving this is possible by incorporating sufficiently fine-grained bias factors identified in previous studies, such as positions, other document clicks \citep{vardasbi2020cascade,chen2021adapting}, contextual information \citep{fang2019intervention}, representation styles \citep{liu2015influence,zheng2019constructing}, or various other contextual features \citep{ieong2012domain,sun2020eliminating,sarvi2023impact}.}.
+Unfortunately, in such cases, it becomes challenging to discern whether the influence on relevance arises from the ranking feature or the bias factor itself \citep{chen2022lbd,zhu2020unbiased}.
+One might train a naive ranker that predicts a constant one, coupled with an observation model that maps the unique bias factor to the true click probability.
+While the product of the two models yields an accurate click estimation, the estimated relevance is erroneous. \end{example}

+Given the recent research emphasis on enhancing datasets by incorporating additional bias factors to refine observation estimation \citep{vardasbi2020cascade,chen2021adapting,chen2022lbd,chen2023multi}, we contend that there exists an urgent need to address a fundamental question: \emph{under what circumstances can the relevance be recovered?} However, tackling this problem is notably challenging as it heavily relies on the exact data collection procedure \citep{oosterhuis2022reaching}.
+To the best of our knowledge, existing research has not yet presented the condition of relevance recovery at a fundamental level.